 The route that I travelled down south is also called, offhand, ruta del gringo.
 This proves that I’m by far not the only one who finds this the most fascinating Peruvian region.

 A Little Bit of History

 The Spanish conquered the area of today’s Peru starting in 1532.
-They founded the Viceroyalty of Peru for the Spanish crown.
+They founded the Viceroyalty of Peru.
 This area reached its peak from today’s Panama to Argentina, hence, the extreme south of the continent.

 In 1780, the indigenous José Gabriel Condorcanqui lead an uprising against the Spaniards.
 Referring to his lineage from the last Inca ruler, he went by the name of Tupac Amaru II.

-The uprising was defeated, Condorcanqui and his close associates were executed in Cusco.
+The uprising was defeated, Condorcanqui and his close followers were executed in Cusco.

 At the end of the 18th century, immigration from Spain decreased.
 The liberal political development in Europe – that for instance also lead to the French Revolution – inspired a mood of change.

 As San Martín and his troops left Peru again, much celebrated Simón Bolívar agreed to intervene.

 Over the following decades, progress was made in integrating the Indios.
 After all, at that time, they were 60% of the population.
 Also, the first steps were taken to abolish slavery.

 Independence strengthened the decentralized forces as the Caziques, indigenous rulers, controlled the individual regions.
 Be it because they owned large estates or were former generals with influence in the army.